ChurchApps/FreeShowWeb/src/routes/docs/importing/+page.md

 ## FAQ

 -   **The EasyWorship files did not import the correct song names**

-  The song names in EasyWorship are stored in a separate file than the song content, so you need to select both the `SongsWords.db` (song content) file & the `Songs.db` (song data/names) file to get the proper names.
+    The song names in EasyWorship are stored in a separate file than the song content, so you need to select both the `SongsWords.db` or `SongWords.db` (song content) file & the `Songs.db` (song data/names) file to get the proper names.